Pedro Arrupe Volunteers

 -

-We build community with fellow project volunteers and our neighbors in the Bronx by immersing ourselves in service opportunities, prayer, reflection, and discussions during our Common Grounds Conversation speaker series.
+We build community with fellow project volunteers and our neighbors in the Bronx and Manhattan by immersing ourselves in service opportunities, prayer, reflection, and dialogue.
+Our volunteers are challenged to lean into discomfort--we encourage open minds in order to best feed their souls!

 -